“For every nation We have ordained religious ceremonies which they must follow.” [Al-Hajj 22:67]

 Hurmat of Valentine’s Day:

-The scholars have given clear fatwas stating that it is forbidden (haraam) to celebrate Valentine’s Day.
+The scholars gave clear fatwas stating that it is forbidden (haraam) to celebrate Valentine’s Day.

 Shaykh Ibn ‘Uthaymeen (may Allah have mercy on him) was asked: